Welcome to my website!

 - Natural Causes by Barbara Ehrenreich (Living in fear of death is worse than dying.)

-- Straw Dogs by John Gray (Happiness is living according to one’s nature.)
+- Straw Dogs by John Gray (Giving up hope of “ultimate meaning” is the secret to happiness.)

 - The Trouble with Being Born by Emil Cioran (Resignation is only the beginning.)